EOkusimba/CryptoBuddy/README.md

   - **Sustainable Coin**: Recommends the coin with the highest sustainability score.
   - **Trending Coins**: Displays coins with a rising price trend.
   - **Long-Term Growth**: Computes and suggests the best candidate based on several factors.
-  - **Coin Listing**: When asked "Which crypto do you give advise on", it returns a list of all coins with their sustainability scores.
+  - **Coin Listing**: When asked "Which crypto do you provide advice on", it returns a list of all coins with their sustainability scores.

 ## Contributing